 Charlottesville, Ferguson, and other similar protests were marred by ‘us v. them’ politics, violence, and pointless rhetoric that resulted in the status quo.

 Even now, although the post George Floyd murders protests seem different, I submit, without proper national organization and strategy, there will be no results.
 With COVID-19 struggles and dirty politics, the goal of change appears more chaotic and unachievable.

 In the same vein, the United States Supreme Court in recent days struck yet another blow to the requested and demanded change by ruling against a challenge to one more bias, racist, and unfair state voting law that disqualified ex offenders from voting.
 This ruling further highlighted the need to get together and to speak with one voice.
-Rather than random protests, center of attention should be on national unity and approach.
+Rather than random protests, the center of attention should be on national unity and approach.

 Where the highest ‘Halls of Justice’ seem to signal that the fundamental rights of an American citizen to vote are forfeited in perpetuity due to a simple run-in with the law, a clear message is sent that even the most basic of rights are not going to be afforded to a citizen, specially the one of a darker hue.

 The Supreme Court’s ruling is akin to injustice in itself.
 Where a segment of society in this country is told that you are forever a subservient class!
 The decision has yet another dangerous precedent of Apartheid like reality for the minority of this country.

 Thus, Charles Barkley’s Tweet and advice should be taken seriously by those who actually want change, reform, and a better just and equal tomorrow for all Americans regardless of their color and creed.